thevillagehacker/thevillagehacker.github.io/_posts/2023-10-16-Proving_grounds_Practice-Hawat.md

 Download and extract the `issuetracker.zip` file in the local machine.
 Open the extracted file in a text editor to review the code.

-Upon reviewwing the code, found that the application is vulnerable to sql injection vulnerability.
+Upon reviewing the code, found that the application is vulnerable to sql injection vulnerability.

 ```java
 	@GetMapping("/issue/checkByPriority")